Texas HIV Medication Program

 DSHS has three important notifications for clients participating in THMP.
 Please review the information provided and contact us at 1-800-255-1090 or email@example.com if you have any questions.

 Currently, THMP determines financial eligibility by subtracting personal HIV drug costs from a person’s income.
-Beginning April 1, 2023, THMP will determine financial eligibility by subtracting $12,240 from a person’s income.
+Beginning April 1, 2023, THMP determined financial eligibility by subtracting $12,240 from a person’s income.
 This standard deduction is the average drug cost per THMP client.
 The standard deduction will be $12,240 for this first year, from April 1, 2023, to March 31, 2024.
 Each year, THMP will adopt a new standard deduction amount of the average client drug cost.

 You should contact your case worker to understand how this change will affect you.
 You can find the notification at Texas DSHS HIV/STD Program - Texas HIV Medication Program.